| JSC TODAY CATEGORIES - Headlines

 NASA did issue a stop-work order, but later rescinded it based on its statutory authority to avoid significant adverse consequences.
 SNC is challenging the legality of that rescission.
 Check back with SpacePolicyOnline.com to learn about what happens on Tuesday.

 There are many other interesting events on tap during the week as well.
 On Monday, the United Nations Office of Outer Space Affairs (which administers the UN Committee on Peaceful Uses of Outer Space), the Mexican Space Agency and another Mexican organization, CICESE, will hold a symposium on Making Space Technology Accessible and Affordable.
 The opening ceremony and a press conference -- including the head of the Mexican Space Agency, Javier Mendieta -- will be webcast.
+The third of three International Space Station (ISS) spacewalks in as many weeks is scheduled for Wednesday.
+This time it is two Russians, Max Suraev and Alexander Samokutyaev, who will step outside.
+NASA TV will cover it beginning at 9:00 am ET.

 Those and other events we know about as of Sunday afternoon are listed below.